King-james001/King-james001/README.md

 - 🌱 I’m currently learning a programme with ALX software engineering
 - 💞️ I’m looking to collaborate on new things and with companies in the future
 - 📫 How to reach me LinkedIn :@James Balogun: Twitter :@_TemiBalogun:
-- I love :music: :entertainment: :nature: :learning: :coding: :animals: and lots more
+- I love :music: :entertainment: :nature: :learning: :coding: and lots more

 <!---
 King-james001/King-james001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.